 Multivariate and logistic regression analyses also minimize the effects of confounders.
 What’s more, they are two of the most powerful statistical procedures

-While confounders affect both the exposure and the outcome, effect-modifiers are associated only with the outcome (“The difference between ‘Effect Modification’ & ‘Confounding,’” 2015).
-Effect-modifiers or interactive variables affect the causal factor on an outcome.
+While confounders affect both the exposure and the outcome, effect modifiers are associated only with the outcome (“The difference between ‘Effect Modification’ & ‘Confounding,’” 2015).
+Effect modifiers or interactive variables affect the causal factor of an outcome.
 It’s also about stratification – or when exposure has a different outcome in different subgroups.
 For instance, when a new drug has a different effect on men and women.

-Effect-modifiers, however, are not the nuisance because they can give valuable insights.
+Effect modifiers, however, are not a nuisance because they can give valuable insights.
 In fact, they can be easily recognized in each stratum (Peat, 2011).
-The age difference and the risk of a disease can be a clear example of effect-modifiers.
+The age difference and the risk of a disease can be clear examples of effect modifiers.
 For instance, when the risk of disease is estimated for different age strata, in many studies, it’s visible that this risk increases with age.

 In fact, the size of the estimates or the β coefficients are always vital (Peat, 2011).
 Also, note that when the outcome variable is dichotomous, a larger sample is needed to provide meaningful results in the analysis.

 Intervening Variables In Research

 Intervening or mediating variables are also crucial factors that experts need to consider.
 They are hypothetical variables that cannot be observed in practice (“Intervening Variables”).
 Thus, it is not possible to say how much of the effect is due to the independent variable and how much is due to the intervening variables.